 Pittsburgh, PA 15213

 Professor Robinson received his Ph.D. from the University of California at Berkeley in Mechanical Engineering in 1996 and his B.S. in Civil Engineering from Stanford University in 1990.
-Dr. Robinson received the George Tallman Ladd Outstanding Young Faculty Award from Carnegie Mellon University in 2000, the Ahrens Career Development Chair in Mechanical Engineering from Carnegie Mellon University in 2005, and was awarded the Raymond J. Lane Distinguished Professorship in 2013.
-He has received substantial research support from EPA, DOE, NSF, DoD, and the Allegheny County Health Department.
+Robinson received the George Tallman Ladd Outstanding Young Faculty Award from Carnegie Mellon University in 2000, the Ahrens Career Development Chair in Mechanical Engineering from Carnegie Mellon University in 2005, the Raymond J. Lane Distinguished Professorship in 2013, and the American Geophysical Union ASCENT award in 2015.

 B.S.
 (Civil Engineering) 1990 Stanford University